Alexei Navalny out of coma as Germany faces growing dilemma

 The €9.5 billion pipeline, delivering Russian gas to Germany’s Baltic Coast, has been criticised by the Trump administration and divides public opinion in Germany.
 It is 90 per cent finished, though construction is halted because of US sanctions.

 A week ago Dr Merkel said it was wrong to link the Navalny case to the pipeline, currently 140km off the coast of her constituency and scheduled to open next year.
-But her Christian Democratic Union (CDU) is divided about the project.
+On Monday her spokesman said it was wrong to rule out any option.
+Her Christian Democratic Union (CDU) is divided about the project.

 “I have always said that I am not fond of the Nord Stream 2 project,” said Annegret Kramp-Karrenbauer, CDU leader and defence minister.